 Dr. Sumin Na, R.Psych.

-Sumin completed her Ph.D. in Counselling Psychology at McGill University and her Master’s Degree in Clinical Psychology at the University of Victoria.
+Dr. Sumin Na completed her PhD in Counselling Psychology at McGill University and her Master’s Degree in Clinical Psychology at the University of Victoria.
 She completed her Clinical Psychology Residency at Vancouver Coastal Health, where she received training at UBC Hospital, working with individuals with severe mood disorders and psychosis, and at St. Paul’s Hospital, providing therapy to those struggling with chronic pain, eating disorders, and chronic health conditions.
-She has worked in hospital, community mental health and university counselling settings in Vancouver, Montreal and Toronto.
+She has worked in hospitals, community mental health and university counselling centres in Montreal and Toronto.

 The curious paradox is that when I accept myself just as I am, then I can change

 To be beautiful means to be yourself.
 You don’t need to be accepted by others.
 You need to accept yourself

 Getting over a painful experience is much like crossing monkey bars.
 You have to let go at some point in order to move forward